by Janet Arnold-Grych

 And guess what—I was.
 I’d already undercut myself before even assuming the poses.
 Experience and teachers have taught me that balancing is 20 percent physical and 80 percent mental.
 With time and practice, I’ve been able to dial down my mind and become better at balancing.
 Much of that is about embracing ahimsa.

 Ahimsa means nonviolence toward others, our environment, and ourselves.
 It emerges when we replace judgment and criticism with observation and an open mind.
-Kripalu Yoga teacher and Ayurvedic Lifestyle Consultant Larissa Hall Carlson can immediately spot when a student is not practicing ahimsa.
+Kripalu Yoga teacher and Dean of the Kripalu School of Ayurveda Larissa Hall Carlson can immediately spot when a student is not practicing ahimsa.
 “One of the first things I notice when a student starts to force the body or ignore limitations or injuries is that the smoothness of the breath disappears,” says Larissa.
 “Instead of looking peaceful, serene, and relaxed during the skillful investigation of a challenging pose, they look strained, intense, and overly competitive.”

 One of the powers of yoga is that discovery on the mat translates to insights off the mat, and that includes applying ahimsa.
 “When a student can truly appreciate listening for and responding skillfully to the requests of the body on the mat—coming out of a pose when tired, avoiding a posture that pokes at an injury, doing a more gentle practice when feeling sick or exhausted—there is a better chance for skillful self-care practices at home and work,” says Larissa.
 “Practicing all yogic techniques with ahimsa offers endless opportunities to strengthen one’s ability to make healthy and positive choices throughout life.”